 The bill amends the Arkansas Code concerning public works contracts by introducing new requirements for the procurement of lighting components in public works projects.
-Specifically, it stipulates that state agencies, counties, municipalities, school districts, and other local taxing units cannot enter into contracts for projects designed by electrical engineering firms unless the design includes a provision for obtaining bids from three separate lighting agencies.
+Specifically, it stipulates that state agencies, counties, municipalities, school districts, and other local taxing units cannot enter into contracts for projects designed by electrical engineering firms unless the design allows for a three-bid specification from three separate lighting agencies.
 A "lighting agency" is defined as an entity representing one or more lighting manufacturers for sale through electrical distribution houses.
-This requirement aims to ensure competitive pricing and transparency in the procurement process.
+However, this requirement does not apply to municipal electric utilities.

-Additionally, the bill allows architects or electrical engineers to make exceptions for specialty fixtures that may be procured outside of the three-bid requirement if justified by design aesthetics or historical considerations.
-However, the new provisions do not apply to municipal electric utilities, thereby exempting them from these specific bidding requirements.
-This legislation seeks to enhance the quality and cost-effectiveness of lighting components used in public works projects while maintaining flexibility for unique design needs.
+Additionally, the bill allows architects or electrical engineers to make exceptions for specialty fixtures that can be procured outside of the three-bid requirement if justified by design aesthetics or historical considerations.
+This amendment aims to enhance transparency and competition in the procurement process for lighting components in public works projects while also providing flexibility for unique design needs.

 Statutes affected: